 It is thanks to Sir George White that the aviation industry in Bristol exists at all.
 George White was born in Cotham in Bristol in 1854.
 At the age of 15 he became a junior clerk with a firm of solicitors in Corn Street, Bristol, and was soon dealing with local bankruptcy cases.
 This gave him a great insight into how to run (or not to run) a business.
 He was made Company Secretary of the Bristol Tramway Company when it was formed in 1874, and also formed his own stock brokerage firm.
 In 1895, he was responsible for the first regulated electric tram service in Britain, which ran from Old Market to Kingswood.
 His business interests soon extended to trains, omnibuses, charabancs, taxi cabs and lorries.
 A keen philanthropist, for the Bristol Royal Infirmary in particular, he was made a baronet in 1904.

 During a visit to France in 1909, he met several of the aviators of the day, including Wilbur Wright.
 With White's experience of the transport business, he could see the potential of an aeroplane factory in his home city.
-In February 1910 he and his brother formed the British & Colonial Aeroplane Company, and set up a production line in two bus sheds in Filton.
+In February 1910 he, his brother and his son formed the British & Colonial Aeroplane Company, and set up a production line in two bus sheds in Filton.
 This was at a time when aviation was in its infancy, and the only other aeroplane factories in Britain were run by aviators, not businessmen.
 The two British aeroplane factories before British & Colonial were the Short Brothers and Handley Page, which had initial investments of £600 and £500 respectively.
 The start-up capital in British & Colonial was £25,000.

 Within a few months, the factory was building the Bristol biplane, later nicknamed the Boxkite, and by the end of the year Boxkites were being sent on sales missions to Australia and India.
 Sir George continued to expand the business, by injecting more capital, taking on new designers to build more aircraft, and setting up two flying schools: one near Stonehenge and one at Brooklands in Surrey.
 In 1912, the capital in the company had grown to £100,000, and by 1914 around 200 aircraft had been built.
 By the start of the First World War, the company was a prime supplier of military aircraft around the globe.